Frequently, and infrequently, asked questions.

 Q / Will my cell phone work?

 A / The main mobile provider in Belize uses GSM technology on the 850/1900 bandwidths.
-If you have a relatively new phone with a SIM card, and you have a plan that allows international roaming, most likely your phone will work.
+If you have a phone with a SIM card, and you have a plan that allows international roaming, most likely your phone will work but remember that calls while roaming will be expensive.
 If you are going to be in Belize for an extended period and you expect to make a number of calls, check to see if your phone is unlocked so that you can purchase a SIM card from BTL (Belize Telemedia Ltd) in order to save some money.

 Q / How can I make international calls if my phone doesn’t work?